You

 What does SOA mean?
 SOA stands for a modular architecture that represents the transition from traditional monolithic architectures to a more flexible design of the entire application.

-In an SOA architecture, applications are broken down into individual services, which are connected together and made available as services.
+In an SOA Architecture, Applications are broken down into individual services, which are connected together and made available as services.

 The SOA definition describes the efficient communication and collaboration of various services.
 This is done through integration via an Enterprise Service Bus.
-SOA services are based on open-source technologies, enable the use of web services, and include the following services:
+SOA Services are based on open-source technologies, enable the use of web services, and include the following services:

-1. Functional services: This type of service is focused on executing specific business processes.
+1. Funktionaldiensten: This type of service is focused on executing specific business processes.
 They make it possible to provide specific functions within an application.
 An example of an SOA-based, functional service could be payment processing in an e-commerce system.
 The latter would be responsible for accepting payments, processing transactions and updating corresponding databases.

-4. infrastructure services: These services support non-functional processes such as security, authentication, and monitoring.
+4. Infrastructure Services: These services support non-functional processes such as security, authentication, and monitoring.
 They provide the infrastructure and support needed for an efficient and reliable SOA implementation.
-Infrastructure services may include security services to manage user permissions, for example.
+Infrastructure Services may include security services to manage user permissions, for example.

 Definition: What are microservices?